 Board Approves Strategic Plan

-An ambitious strategic plan for Michigan Tech was approved Friday, April 28, by the Board of Control.
+An ambitious strategic plan for Michigan Tech was approved Friday, April 28, by the Board of Trustees.

 The plan’s vision statement calls for Michigan Tech to elevate its reputation as a leading technological university: “Michigan Tech will grow as a premier research university of international stature, delivering education, new knowledge, and innovation for the needs of our technological world.”